 I am a licensed attorney who started my law practice back in 1996.
 I was formerly a partner in the New York immigration law firm of Matthews & Schiff.
 My firm can help your fiancé or spouse get a K1 fiancé or marriage visa.

-My office is located in New York City but because immigration law is a federal practice, we can help people with immigration matters who live anywhere in the U.S. or anywhere around the world.
+Our office is located in New York City, but because immigration law is a federal practice, we can help people with immigration matters who live anywhere in the U.S. or anywhere around the world.

 We offer a half hour phone, skype, or zoom immigration consultation.
 There is no consultation fee .
 Call today to get started (347) 461-0760.